 People and events

-Celebrate Black History Month (The History Channel)
+Black History Month (opens in a new window) (The History Channel)

 This multimedia site includes a brief overview of the civil rights struggle, biographies of key players, and video clips of Martin Luther King, Jr., Muhammad Ali, and other famous Americans.

-African American History Resources (Library of Congress)
+Black History Month Resources (opens in a new window) (Library of Congress)

-This site celebrates the contributions of African Americans throughout U.S. history.
+Celebrate the contributions of African Americans throughout U.S. history.
 Learn about Harriet Tubman, John Hope Franklin, the Tuskegee Airmen, African Americans in the military, African American band music and recordings, and the Emancipation Proclamation.
 Find a number of primary documents and resources for teachers.

 African American Odyssey (Library of Congress)